Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 A set of arabic-indic digits are typically used in Middle Eastern and Gulf countries, whereas North African countries tend to use European digits.
 In neither area, however, is one digit style used exclusively.

-The Unicode bidi_class property for these native digits is Arabic_Number, which makes them behave differently from ASCII digits, and differently from the set of extended digits used for Persian, Urdu, etc. For more information, see expressions.
+, which makes them behave differently from ASCII digits, and differently from the set of extended digits used for Persian, Urdu, etc. For more information, see Expressions & sequences.

 Arabic script has its own number separators, which are used in Arabic language text when the non-European digits are used.
-They are ٫ and ٬.
+They are ٫U+066B DECIMAL SEPARATOR and ٬U+066C THOUSANDS SEPARATOR.

-See also expressions about directional implications for handling expressions or sequences of numbers.
+See also Expressions & sequences about directional implications for handling expressions or sequences of numbers.

 Extended-Arabic digits.
 Still in the basic Unicode Arabic block, as mentioned, there is a second set of digits in Unicode for use in languages such as Persian and Urdu.